cewing/training.python_web/source/presentations/session03.rst

 .. class:: incremental

-Open your html file in a browser and take a look.
+Open your html file in a browser and take a look (w/ dev tools).

 .. class:: incremental